hoodiecrow/ConsTcl/README.md

 #### expand-quasiquote procedure

 A quasi-quote isn't a macro, but we will deal with it in this section anyway. `` expand-quasiquote `` traverses the quasi-quoted structure searching for `` unquote `` and `` unquote-splicing ``.
-This code is brittle and sprawling and I barely understand it myself.
+This code is brittle and sprawling and I barely understand it myself, but it works (and is the basis for a lot of the special form/macro expanders).

 <table border=1><thead><tr><th colspan=2 align="left">expand-quasiquote (internal)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>